microsoft/vscode-edge-debug/README.md

 ![demo](https://cdn.rawgit.com/microsoft/vscode-edge-debug/master/.demo.gif)

+This extension is *pre-release* and you will encounter bugs on the way so let us know on our [issues](https://github.com/Microsoft/vscode-edge-debug/issues) page.

 ## Getting started

 To get started, you simply open the `Command Palette` inside VS Code and type `ext install` to run the `Extensions: Install Extension` command.
 When the extension list appears, type **'edge'** to filter the list and install the **`Debugger for Edge`** extension.